kyegomez/Minerva/README.md

 ## Why Minerva? 🌠💡

-Minerva sets itself apart with its unique ancient-themed approach, combining the wisdom of ancient mathematicians with modern deep learning techniques.
+Minerva sets itself apart with its unique advanced-themed approach, combining the wisdom of advanced mathematicians with modern deep learning techniques.
 Here are some reasons to choose Minerva:

-- **Efficiency**: Minerva incorporates cutting-edge optimization techniques inspired by ancient mathematical principles, resulting in efficient training and inference.
+- **Efficiency**: Minerva incorporates cutting-edge optimization techniques inspired by advanced mathematical principles, resulting in efficient training and inference.

 - **Flexibility**: With its modular design, Minerva can adapt to various mathematical tasks and domains, making it a versatile choice for a wide range of applications.